Kashmar: Yakhchāl of Kashmar

 The Yakhchāl of Kashmar is a historical Yakhchāl belongs to the Qajar dynasty and is located in Kashmar County, Razavi Khorasan Province.

 Arg of Kashmar

 Arg of Kashmar Or Arg of Hosen is a historical Citadel located in Kashmar County in Razavi Khorasan Province, The lifespan of this building goes back to Qajar dynasty.

-Imamzadeh Hassan, Khalilabad

-Imamzadeh Hassan is a Imamzadeh belongs to the Qajar dynasty and is located in Khalilabad County, Razavi Khorasan Province in Iran.

 Imamzadeh Mohammad

-Imamzadeh Mohammad is a Imamzadeh belongs to the History of modern and is located in Kashmar County, Razavi Khorasan Province in Iran.
+Imamzadeh Mohammad is a Imamzadeh who belongs to the History of modern and is located in Kashmar County, Razavi Khorasan Province in Iran.

-Imamzadeh Qasem, Khalilabad

-Imamzadeh Qasem is a Imamzadeh in Khalilabad County, Razavi Khorasan Province in Iran.

-Bezanjerd Castle

-Bezanjerd Castle is a historical castle located in Bezanjerd in Razavi Khorasan Province, The longevity of this fortress dates back to the More than 200 years.

 Grave of Pir Quzhd

 Grave of Pir Quzhd is a historical Grave related to the Before the 11th century AH and is located in Quzhd, Razavi Khorasan Province.

-Ribat of Kabudan

-Ribat of Kabudan is a historical Ribat related to the Qajar dynasty and is located in Kabudan, Razavi Khorasan Province.

-Band-e Qara Bathhouse

-Band-e Qara Bathhouse is a historical Public bathing related to the Qajar dynasty and is located in Band-e Qara, Razavi Khorasan Province.

-Band-e Qara Glacier

-Band-e Qara Glacier is a Glacier is located in Band-e Qara, Razavi Khorasan Province.

 Qanats of Quzhd

 The Qanats of Quzhd is a historical Qanat is located in Quzhd in Kashmar County.

-Yakhchāl of Geli

-The Yakhchāl of Geli is a historical Yakhchāl belongs to the Qajar dynasty and is located in Kalilabad, Razavi Khorasan Province in Iran.

-Khalilabad Hot Spring

-The Khalilabad Hot Spring is a Hot spring is located in Khalilabad County, Razavi Khorasan Province in Iran.

-Qadamgah Hazrat Ali

-The Qadamgah Hazrat Ali is a historical place belongs to the Qajar dynasty and is located in Khalilabad County, Razavi Khorasan Province in Iran.

-Beheshti Bathhouse

-Beheshti Bathhouse is a historical Public bathing related to the Pahlavi dynasty and is located in Khalilabad, Razavi Khorasan Province.

-Nameq Cemetery

-The Nameq Cemetery is a historical cemetery related to the Safavid dynasty and is located in Nameq.

-Nameq Castle

-Nameq Castle is a historical castle located in Nameq in Razavi Khorasan Province, The longevity of this fortress dates back to the Before the Mongol conquest.

 Seyed Morteza Forest Park

 The Seyed Morteza Forest Park is a Forest Park is located in Kashmar, Razavi Khorasan Province in Iran.